-In April 2010, the University entered into a management agreement with an unrelated third party (the "Contractor").
+In April 2010, the University entered into a management agreement with an unrelated third party (the Contractor).
 In connection with the agreement, the Contractor agreed to provide the University \$500,000 for equipment and renovation of the University's food service facilities.
-The equipment and related capital assets are owned by the University; however, if the agreement is terminated prior to completion (10 years), the University must reimburse the Contractor for the unamortized portion of the capital assets, and is amortizing it over the 10 year term of the agreement.
-The annual amortization for fiscal year 2018 was \$50,000.
+The equipment and related capital assets are owned by the University; however, if the agreement is terminated prior to completion (10 years), the University must reimburse the Contractor for the unamortized portion of the capital assets and is amortizing it over the 10 year term of the agreement.
+The annual amortization for fiscal year 2021 was \$50,000, resulting in a zero balance at June 30, 2021.

-NOTE G--RETIREMENT PLANS
+Note G--Retirement Plans